SylvainRoy/photographer/README.md

 ## Todo

- - the whole thing should run in a docker
  - better handling of situation where the optimization get out of the acceptable zone
  - test accuracy with only three points
  - remove dead code.